la-ots/pelican/docs/accessibility/about-accessibility.md

 ## Markup

-Markup and front-end’s roles in Accessibility is a complex concept.
-For now, we will refer to and follow the advice of <a href="https://accessibility.digital.gov/front-end/getting-started/" target="_blank">Digital.gov’s Accessibility for Front-End Developers</a>.
+We will refer to and follow the advice of <a href="https://accessibility.digital.gov/front-end/getting-started/" target="_blank">Digital.gov’s Accessibility for Front-End Developers</a>.
 Their guidelines in this section will inform and influence our own practice.
+Some best practices include, but are not limited to:

 - Use semantic HTML
 - Prefer native HTML controls over custom controls